Kequc/kequtwitch/docs-md/how-it-works.md

 ## Validation

-When you connect to websockets or use any http endpoints, the token you provided as a parameter in the "Usage" section is validated on Twitch servers.
+When you connect to websockets or use any http endpoint, the token you provided as a parameter in the "Usage" section is validated on Twitch servers.
 Validation occurs passively once an hour when needed as per the [Twitch documentation](https://dev.twitch.tv/docs/authentication/#validating-requests), you don't have to do anything.

 This validation step gives us a few additional parameters which become available on our instance making it easy to interact with services.